| | |

 2 x large cotton scarves

-A scarf will be your biggest lifesaver while you’re in India.
+A scarf will come in so handy while you’re in India.
 You can use it to cover your arms, your chest, your head and your shoulders and there will be times when you’ll want to wrap your whole upper body in it to stop people staring.

 I’ve put 2 scarves on the list because sometimes you’ll need to cover your head when you’re visiting religious sites.
 It’s also nice to have a spare one to use as a blanket or pillow during long journeys.